 Attention-deficit hyperactivity disorder, on the other hand, affects a child in all aspects of its life.

 So a child letting off steam and running around the house when they come home from school is not a problem in itself.

-But if teachers are also reporting they are failing to pay attention in the classroom, and they do not seem to have many friends it may be that they do need a specialist assessment.'No clue'
+But if teachers are also reporting they are failing to pay attention in the classroom, and they do not seem to have many friends it may be that they do need a specialist assessment.

 Andrea Bilbow. chief executive of the charity ADDISS, (The National Attention Deficit Disorder Information and Support Service), which helps families affected by the condition, says ADHD "is not about a badly-behaved child".